 The information here is to help you get the most from your Season ticket.
-It does not affect your statutory rights, or replace, form part of, or modify in any way, the National Rail Conditions of Carriage relating to Season tickets.
+It does not affect your statutory rights, or replace, form part of, or modify in any way, the National Rail Conditions of Travel relating to Season tickets.

 1. Using your Season ticket

 You can use your Season ticket up to and including its expiry date for any number of journeys between the stations shown on it and/or within the zone(s) shown on it at any time of day.
 You may use it to and from intermediate stations, and on any permitted route, unless a route or other restrictions are specified on the ticket.
 Details are available where these tickets are issued.